Pastor Smith’s Biographical Sketch

 Gerald L. Smith is a native of Lexington, Kentucky.
 He earned his B.A, M.A., and Ph.
 D degrees from the University of Kentucky in history.
 He taught at the University of Memphis from 1988-1993.
 He is a full professor of history and a former holder of both the Theodore A. Hallam Professorship and the Martin Luther King Center Scholar-in Residence at the University of Kentucky.
 From 1997-2005, he served as the director of the African American Studies and Research Program at UK.
 He is the former pastor of the Farristown Baptist Church in Berea, Kentucky.
 He was called to serve as Pastor of Pilgrim in November 2011.

 Dr. Smith is the author, editor, or co-editor of four books.
 He has more than forty articles, essays, and book reviews published in historical journals and encyclopedias.
 He has served as a keynote speaker for numerous programs, consulted on various historical projects, lectured on college campuses, and conducted workshops for primary and secondary school teachers.
-He has appeared in historical documentaries which have aired on CBS, NBC, KET, the CBS Sports Network, and TruTV.
+He has appeared in historical documentaries which have aired on CBS, NBC, KET, the CBS Sports Network, and TruTV and the ESPN Flim Series.
 Dr. Smith is co-editor of the award winning Kentucky African American Encyclopedia which was recognized with the Kentucky Archives Month Certificate for Merit for Writing/Publication.
 It was the Thomas D. Clark Medallion Book in 2015 and awarded the Kentucky Historical Society Publication Award in 2016.
 Choice described the book as a "brilliant compilation."

-Pastor Smith's next book, Slavery and Freedom in the Bluegrass State Revisiting My Old Kentucky Home will be released for publication on February 21, 2023.
+Pastor Smith's fifth book titled: Slavery and Freedom in the Bluegrass State: Revisiting My Old Kentucky Home is an edited collection of pathbreaking essays and received the Kentucky Historical Society's 2023 University Press Publication Award.
 He is currently researching and writing a new general history on the Kentucky African American experience and serving as co-editor of a book series on race and sports in America.
 Over the years, he has served on many different boards and committees.
 He is the former Chair of the Kentucky African American Heritage Commission.